james-fu/AI-Isolation/README.md

 ### Unit Tests

-The `agent_test.py` script contains unittest test cases to evaluate your implementations.
-The test cases evaluate your functions compared to a static set of example game trees to verify that the correct output is returned, and that each algorithm visits an expected number of nodes during search.
+The `agent_test.py` script contains unit test cases to evaluate your implementations.
+The test cases evaluate your functions compared to a static set of example game trees to verify that the correct output is returned and that each algorithm visits an expected number of nodes during the search.

 ### Tournament